Volume IV · Life Dashboard · Tool 005

 Generalized Anxiety

-PSS-10 and GAD-7 share moderate-to-strong correlation (Bai et al. 2017, Spearman r = 0.57).
+Perceived stress and anxiety (GAD-7) share moderate-to-strong correlation in published research (Bai et al. 2017, Spearman r = 0.57).
 Distinct constructs — stress is appraisal of demands, anxiety is anticipatory worry — but they often co-present.

 Take Anxiety Test →